aws-samples/amazon-documentdb-samples/blogs/clientvpn-docdb/Readme.md

 After you finish the steps outlined on this readme, you will have the Client VPN resource launched for you.
-To see the list of pre-requisites before launching the CloudFormation stack, please refer \<link to the blog pre-requisite\>.
+To see the list of pre-requisites before launching the CloudFormation stack, please refer to the prerequisite section in the [blog](https://aws.amazon.com/blogs/database/securely-access-amazon-documentdb-with-mongodb-compatibility-locally-using-aws-client-vpn/).
 You will get a configuration file in the S3 bucket which you can download and use after the CloudFormation stack is provisioned successfully.